Republicans Kevin McCarthy And Dan Patrick Blame Video Games For Mass Shootings

 — Complex (@Complex) August 4, 2019

-McCarthy suggested that they are, stating that video games “dehumanize” people, causing some players to go on shooting sprees in real life.
+McCarthy suggested that they are stating that video games “dehumanize” people, causing some players to go on shooting sprees in real life.
 The top Republican then went on to allege that scientific studies show that there is a correlation between video games and mass shootings.

-“We’ve watched from studies shown before what it does to individuals” he said.
+“We’ve watched from studies shown before what it does to individuals,” he said.

 Studies do not suggest that video games cause violence, however.
 Some research has even suggested that violent crime rates drop after a popular violent video game is released, according to the Daily Beast.